ccoutant/dwarf-locations/013-generalize-address-spaces.md

 have special treatment for such values.
 Furthermore, purely swizzled pointers do not capture the semantic differences of address spaces like context dependence, pointer size, or embedded access patterns.

-**Insert basic example of OMP mapping to GPU memory.

 ## Proposed solution